 This is often done as a promotional feature.
 If a faucet holds visitors on a website, it may translate to increased engagement, higher ad revenue or other benefits for the site's owners that make it worthwhile.

-If you don't mind viewing ads, actually enjoy the game you're playing and have a lot of time to kill, the tiny bitcoin prizes might eventually add up.
+If you don't mind viewing ads and actually enjoy the game you're playing, the tiny bitcoin prizes might eventually add up.

 To make a profit from bitcoin mining, you need to have a lot of very powerful hardware.
 Otherwise you'll end up spending more on power than you earn from bitcoin.

 This is probably the easiest way to get free bitcoin that's actually worthwhile.
 Affiliate programs are used in almost all industries, including cryptocurrency.

 For example, you might refer a friend to a service and then you both get a discount, accrue rewards points or get a BTC or fiat currency bonus.

 When you can get discounts or free money, it can be worth going out of your way to sign up for a service through an affiliate link instead of signing up directly.

 Get paid directly in bitcoin

 You have to work for it, so it's not really free, but technically you're also working for any bitcoin you might get from a faucet or as a game reward.
 There are different ways to do this: